Limitless Win

-Ant & Dec's Limitless Win is a British game show hosted by Ant & Dec which premiered 8 January 2022 on ITV.
-The series was created by Hello Dolly Ltd and is produced by Hello Dolly Ltd and Ant & Dec's Mitre Studios.
+Ant & Dec's Limitless Win, sometimes known simply as Limitless Win, is a British game show hosted by Ant & Dec.
+It premiered 8 January 2022 on ITV.
+It was created and is produced by Hello Dolly Ltd. It is also produced by Ant & Dec's Mitre Studios.
+The set's AR elements use Unreal Engine 4.

 Gameplay

-Two contestants work together as a team to answer a series of questions with numerical solutions.
+Two contestants work together as a team to answer a series of questions whose solutions are all positive integers (whole numbers).
 In a preliminary round, they must answer as many questions as possible in 60 seconds, earning five "lives" for each correct response and incurring no penalty for a pass or miss.
 The contestants alternate turns; no conferring is allowed, and a contestant's turn only ends once they give a correct answer.
-If the team fails to answer any questions correctly, they are immediately dismissed with no winnings.
+The hosts decide in advance which contestant will receive the first question.
+If the team fails to answer any questions correctly, they are immediately dismissed with no winnings; these are normally cut from airings, so this has yet to happen after four series.

 Examples of questions used in the preliminary round: